-- A baccalaureate degree from a regionally accredited college or university.
+- 1. A baccalaureate degree from a regionally accredited college or university.
 A foreign student should possess equivalent credentials as documented on an evaluated transcript. - 2.
 A minimum overall undergraduate grade point average (GPA) of 2.75 or higher on a four (4) point scale.

 - 1. Application to Norfolk State University - 2.
 Non-refundable application fee. - Bachelor's degree (Liberal Arts) from a nationally accredited institution of higher learning.
-Students with non-Liberal Arts degree may be required to take additional coursework. - Passing scores on the PRAXIS Core (Math, Reading, & Writing) or equivalent (PRAXIS Math & VCLA) - Potential candidates may be accepted "provisionally" pending proof of passing scores on PRAXIS Core (Math, Reading, & Writing) or equivalent (PRAXIS Math & VCLA). - b.
-Candidates who are accepted "provisionally" are not eligible for financial aid and can only take nine (9) graduate credit hours.
-Provisional candidates may submit a request for full admission upon completion of graduate coursework (not to exceed nine hours) with a grade of B or higher in each course, passing scores on PRAXIS Core (Math, Reading, & Writing) or equivalent (PRAXIS Math & VCLA). - 5.
-Three (3) recent letters of recommendation (e.g. supervisor, former professor, and advisor) dated within the last year. - Official transcripts from all institutions of higher education attended (unofficial transcripts can be accepted for review purposes). - 7.
+Students with non-Liberal Arts degree may be required to take additional coursework. - 4.
+Passing score of 450 or higher (reading and writing) on the Virginia Communications and Literacy Assessment (VCLA). - 5.
+Three (3) recent letters of recommendation (e.g. supervisor, former professor, and advisor) dated within the last year. - 6.
+Official transcripts from all institutions of higher education attended (unofficial transcripts can be accepted for review purposes). - 7.
 Personal Statement regarding professional goals. - 8.
 Resume (updated)